bookbrainz/CaliBBre/README.md

 # CaliBBre
 ## Integration of Calibre and BookBrainz (calibre plugin).
-Allows to search for metadata in BookBrainz using BBID and upload them to the selected books.
+Allows to search for metadata in BookBrainz by BBID and then apply it to selected book.
 ### INSTALLATION :
 Download zip file and add it to calibre like this (for v.1.0.1) :
 ```bash